 The camp policy regarding Scout fee refunds is as follows: Prior to June 1, all payments made are fully refundable or transferable to another participant.
 Cancellations made after June 1 are subject to a non-refundable fee of \$50.
-Additional amounts paid in excess of \$50 may be refunded, subject to circumstances and a written request for refund being submitted (each request will be considered individually) no later than two weeks after their camp session has ended.
+Additional amounts paid more than \$50 may be refunded, subject to circumstances and a written request for refund being submitted (each request will be considered individually).
 The Camp Director reserves the right to make an exception for extreme or extenuating circumstances.
-Valid reasons for refunds include medical issues, death in the family, and school related issues.

 Refunds will be credited to the unit's account balance, which will be settled during check-in.
-Units from the Northwest Georgia Council may request a credit to their unit account with the council, for use year-round at the Northwest Georgia Council Office or, if desired, request a council check.
+Units from the Northwest Georgia Council may request a credit to their unit account with the council, for use year- round at the Northwest Georgia Council Office or, if desired, request a council check.
 Out-of- council units will receive the refund as a council check mailed to the contact address on file.
 Please allow at least 2-3 weeks for delivery.